 We’ve discussed meta descriptions in great detail before.
 These combine good website construction and basic information principles with good content that users can see in search engines.
 Meta titles, H1s and other headline tags, your URL structures, and categorization of pages all send signals to search engines and users on what your content contains and if it is useful and relevant to them.
 Each should be considered and reviewed.

 Finally, you absolutely have to consider mobile.
 Is your website responsive?
 Is it easy to use on a mobile device?
 How much traffic is coming from mobile?

 Just like any scientist, having a hypothesis and knowing what to look for is not enough.
 You have to have a lab, and you have to have the right tools to do the job.

-There are dozens of tools that can assist with an SEO Audit.
-But, some are absolutely essential to getting the job done right.
+There are dozens of tools that can assist with an SEO audit.
+But some are absolutely essential to get the job done right.
+They include: